LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 describes data in terms of data type, number of elements, offset, and stride.
 Data pointers held by array Views are shown as dashed arrows.

-A Datastore contain a collection of Buffer objects, shown as segmented rectangles.
+A Datastore contains a collection of Buffer objects, shown as segmented rectangles.

-A Datastore also contains a list of Attributes.
+A Datastore contains a list of Attributes.
 Each Attribute is outlined with a hexagon and defines a metadata label and a default value associated with that label.
 In this example, the Datastore has Attributes "vis" (with default value 0) and "restart" (with default value 1).
 Default Attributes